-The thought of working from home was only for the few, however, now a large percentage of the UK population is doing just that for the second time this year, or maybe you’ve been home-working since March.
+Office life seems like a distant memory.
+Only a few weeks ago offices were bustling with chatter and the thought of working from home was only for the few, however, now a large percentage of the UK population is doing just that.
 You’re probably reading this now from your laptop, but where are you sitting and more importantly what are you sitting on?

 During these unprecedented times, it’s important to remember that your home workspace not only impacts your posture but also your productivity.
 With the average office worker sitting in their office chair for at least 6 hours, it’s crucial to think about how your desk space is impacting on your health.